 Parenting is challenging, there's no question about that.
-There's not a parent on Earth that has not questioned what they're doing, if they're doing it well or if they need to book into the next parenting course STAT because they're sure they're stuffing it all up.
+There's not a parent on Earth that has not questioned what they're doing, if they're doing it well or if they need to book into the next parenting course STAT because they don't have a clue on how to build a healthy family life and they're sure they're stuffing it all up.

-One thing is for sure though is if you're worried about it, you're already a good parent.
+One thing is for sure though, if you're worried about it, you're already a great dad, great mom, or great parent.

 Determined to not be a dad